 Instead of a monogamous relationship, your husband has a relationship with another guy.
 This is not acknowledged as cheating because your bisexual husband is loyal to you and would not lie about anything; you only let him explore sexually.

 Open marriage can work perfectly well for some couples, but for others, it brings terrible results.

 Depending on how open-minded you and your husband can be, you can set boundaries and ensure that everyone stays safe.
 But because this idea is very terrifying, there will be problems when other people come to know about it.

 Maybe your bisexual husband will not like the idea of you having other lovers.
 Both of you may have concerns for each other, but it is your problem, and only two of you can solve it.

 Even if you agree to be in an open marriage, you might not be able to handle the social stigma that comes along.
 Do not concern yourself with others’ opinions.

 Remember, you and your husband should value your relationship and do what suits you.

 As soon as you discover that your partner’s sexual orientation is bisexual, you might want to bid farewell and never look back.
-But, before you make a decision, you need to deal with the reality.
+But before you make a decision, you need to deal with reality.

-Finding out about your spouse’s bisexuality can shake the foundation of marriage but remember, everything broken can be mend.
+Finding out about your spouse’s bisexuality can shake the foundation of marriage but remember, everything broken can be mended.